getchip/CHIP-Docs/source/includes/_advanced.md

 Now connect CHIP to your computer with a [micro-USB](https://commons.wikimedia.org/wiki/File:Micro_USB.jpg)->USB-A cable.
 The power LED will illuminate.

 #### Option 1: Flash With NTC Buildroot OS
 Buildroot is a lean operating system, and does not have a package manager to install software.
 You can add additional software before you flash CHIP by [customizing buildroot](#customize-buildroot).
-To flash CHIP with the buildroot OS:

 ```shell
   cd ~/CHIP-tools